ropensci/CoordinateCleaner/cran-comments.md

-# Version 2.0-7
+# Version 2.0-8
-Reply to the last round of review (v2.0-6)
-Reduced testing time on CRAN by skipping time-intense test on CRAN and replacing computationally intense vignette data on CRAN.
+Moved vignettes to the online documentation to avoid duplication and fix an issue with vignette building under linux.